CT-07: External Pipe Corrosion

 Cold Insulation Of Secondary Importance

 While fiberglass, foam, and other forms of insulation serve to provide important protection against unwanted heat transfer, their equal or more important function for cold water systems is to prevent the migration and condensation of moisture onto the outer pipe surface.
-Such function is rarely considered, however, in the selection of cold water piping insulation, and standard insulation tables provide recommended thickness values dependent mostly upon pipe diameter.
+Such function is rarely considered in the selection of cold water piping insulation, however, with standard insulation tables providing recommended thickness values dependent mostly upon pipe diameter.

 The thinner the insulation, the greater the transfer of both heat and moisture to the pipe surface, and therefore the greater the resulting corrosion problem.
 Even installing 2 in. or thicker fiberglass insulation, although excellent at reducing heat transfer losses, is often not itself sufficient to prevent the infiltration of moisture and condensation at a cold pipe surface.